manuel-uberti/manuel-uberti.github.io/about.md

 Since 2015 my interest has shifted towards functional programming thanks to languages such as Clojure and Scala.
 If you asked me to pick a language I tend to avoid the winner would be PHP.
 If you asked me to pick what language I would like to study next the winner would be Rust.
+Or Haskell.
+Or Idris.

 Some of my work is available on [GitHub](https://github.com/manuel-uberti).